Day Two

 Alan Blanchette, Vice President Automotive & Battery, Barton Malow

-12:00 pm Defining & Communicating Facility Expectations to Build Relationships With Your Project Stakeholders
+12:00 pm Audience Discussion: Defining & Communicating Facility Expectations to Build Relationships With Your Project Stakeholders

 • Defining facility operational needs to better align design and construction considerations with your intended project outcomes